aleixrenom/master-biter/readme.md

 It uses

+- Developers: the hard-working people that makes this possible
 - Botkit: a handy bot building framework
 - Discord.js: a node module for connecting to the Discord API
 - Botkit Discord: A connector that allows you to use Bokit and Discord.js